Master of Environmental Engineering

 Women in Engineering & IT

 Melbourne School of Engineering is committed to improving access to engineering for women.
-Scholarships valued at $10,000–$20,000 are available to high-achieving female students through the Melbourne School of Engineering Scholarships.
+Scholarships valued at $10,000–$20,000 are available to high-achieving female students through the Faculty of Engineering and Information Technology Scholarships and Melbourne School of Engineering Foundation scholarships.
 The Graduate Access Melbourne program also offers a small number of bursaries valued at $5,000 for females who enter via this scheme.

 Graduate Access Melbourne